Apocrathia/home-assistant-config/packages/README.md

 ## Naming Convention

-Because the ```package: !include_dir_named``` statement does not recursively search a direcctory, all of the relegant configuration files must be within that folder.
+Although the ```package: !include_dir_named``` statement will now recursively search a direcctory, there is no indication withing HASS as to what folder it actually came from.
 To make my files organized, I have have prefixed them with a function idenfier.
 That way they are grouped together in a logical manner.

 Prefix | Description | Example
 --- | --- | ---
-platform | Everything to set up and configure a specific platform. | platform_nest routine | A collection of configurations to perform tasks which happen on a daily basis | routine_morning function | Specific functions that can be bundled together | function_presence
+component | Configurations specific to Home Assistant core functions | component_light platform | Everything to set up and configure a specific platform. | platform_nest routine | A collection of configurations to perform tasks which happen on a daily basis | routine_morning function | Specific functions that can be bundled together | function_presence